MovementGH/OpenBot-Docs/source/index.html.md

 ### Message

 **Type:** Message

 **Description:** The message that was sent to activate the command.

 ### Arguments

 **Type:** String

 **Description:** The content of the message, excluding the prefix and callname.
-For example, if message.content is `-Open Add SomeCommand`, Arguments will be "SomeCommand"
+For example, if message.content is "-Open Add SomeCommand", Arguments will be "SomeCommand"

 ## ChannelCreate